alacritty/alacritty/README.md

 3. `$HOME/.config/alacritty/alacritty.yml`
 4. `$HOME/.alacritty.yml`

-If neither of these paths are found then `$XDG_CONFIG_HOME/alacritty/alacritty.yml` is created once alacritty is first run.
+If none of these paths are found then `$XDG_CONFIG_HOME/alacritty/alacritty.yml` is created once alacritty is first run.
 On most systems this often defaults to `$HOME/.config/alacritty/alacritty.yml`.